-- Conversion Rate Optimization – this means resolving the issues uncovered in the Usability Study phase by applying it to pages with plenty of traffic but that struggle with conversion.
-If we can figure out why users aren’t converting on a certain page, we can make the necessary adjustments to turn that bounce into a conversion.
-This is an intensive time for a site during which content, forms, and design element versions are tested against each other to discover the most optimal version of the element.
+- Conversion Rate Optimization – this means resolving the issues uncovered in the Usability Study phase by applying it to pages with plenty of traffic but that struggle with conversion<. if we can figure out why users aren converting on a certain page make the necessary adjustments to turn that bounce into conversion. this is an intensive time for site during which content forms and design element versions are tested against each other discover most optimal version of element.>

 This is a simplified explanation of what happens and the reality is that the extended process of long-term internet marketing is messy and confusing but ultimately you can either put your site in the hands of experts accustomed to grinding forward despite the uncertainties and reap the rewards or just let it sit and never explore how to make your site the best it can be.